Income Tax: What Is It and How Does It Work?

 Ways to Lower Your Taxable Income

-You can reduce your taxable income by taking advantage of any pre-tax savings opportunities available to you.
+You may be able to reduce your taxable income by taking advantage of any pre-tax savings opportunities available to you.
 Consider these tips:

 • Enroll in a health spending account (HSA) or flexible spending account (FSA) if your company offers them.
 A health savings account allows pretax contributions to be used for upcoming healthcare costs for employees with high-deductible health insurance plans.
-If your employer doesn’t offer one, you can open a HSA on your own.
+If your employer doesn’t offer one, you can open a HSA on your own, provided you meet the eligibility requirements.

 Recommended: 7 Steps to Prepare for Tax Season